-Our total operating revenues for the three months ended March 31, 2018 increased \$62.0 million, or 24.5%, over the prior year comparable period.
-Our growth was driven by a 19% increase in our active accounts and greater customer engagement as evidenced by growth in gross dollar volume and purchase volume within our Account Services segment.
-Total operating revenues also increased as a result of year-over-year growth in the total number of cash transfers and the number of tax refunds processed within our Processing and Settlement Services segment.
-In the first quarter of 2018, our Account Services segment had a mix of revenue from both our established product lines and several new product lines.
-Our new product lines currently have margins below our established product lines and as a result, we experienced year-over-year margin compression during the quarter.
-In the second half of 2018, we expect the revenue growth from our established product lines, as well as the maturation of our new products will offset the unfavorable mix impact in the first quarter.
+Our total operating revenues for the three and nine months ended September 30, 2018 increased \$29.0 million and \$126.8 million, respectively, or 14.4% and 18.7%, respectively, over the prior year comparable periods.
+Our growth was driven by an increase year-over-year in our active accounts and continuation of greater customer engagement of our new product lines as evidenced by growth in gross dollar volume and purchase volume within our Account Services segment.
+Total operating revenues also increased as a result of year-over-year growth in the total number of cash transfers and tax refunds processed within our Processing and Settlement Services segment.